jdye64/docker-nifi/README.md

 nificluster_processing_2    ./run.sh   Up      10000/tcp, 10001/tcp, 10002/tcp, 10003/tcp, 10004/tcp, 192.168.99.101:32768->8080/tcp, 8081/tcp
 nificluster_processing_3    ./run.sh   Up      10000/tcp, 10001/tcp, 10002/tcp, 10003/tcp, 10004/tcp, 192.168.99.102:32771->8080/tcp, 8081/tcp
 ```

+Now go to the NCM host and click on the `Cluster` menu item on the right.
+New nodes will appear shortly after registering with the
+manager.

 # How do I get my data in?
 NiFi nodes will have no problems reaching out to an outside world for data (only governed by your host firewall).